Do you suffer from dental anxiety in London?

 Then, when they lie in the dental chair, it is important to recognise signs of anxiety that patients will usually involuntarily present.
 What are the giveaways of a nervous patient?
 Here are a few examples:

 - The hands will clench or grip the sidearms of the chair

 - When asked to open their mouth the lips purse up, tending to cover (protect?) the teeth from being exposed

 Such signs must be noticed by the dentist and the nurse and dealt with patiently and gently, so the patient can ‘learn’ that the dentistry to come really is not such a big deal.
-We all want patients that appreciate, accept and welcome care that results in them having healthy and beautiful teeth and be relaxed about the process.
+We all want patients who appreciate, accept and welcome care that results in them having healthy and beautiful teeth and being relaxed about the process.
 The last photograph is of an ideal patient of ours, albeit before they are asked to ‘open wide’- nice, isn’t it?

 Could it be you?

 Often, it is indeed the dental fear and society that turns out to be the principal dental problem that results in dental neglect and even in ‘ugly’ teeth.
 In those cases, that is the problem the conscientious dentist needs to address.